poetic/ember-cli-cordova/README.md

 Android and iOS.
 While we don't plan on actively supporting other platforms, feel free to open an issue or submit a pull request.

+## Required Ember Versions

+Releases as of 0.1.0 require Ember 2.x and ember-cli 2.3.0.

+The lastest release for Ember 1.x is 0.0.19 and requires at least ember-cli >= 0.1.1

 ## Getting Started